 QGIS, the free open-source GIS software is increasingly becoming the application of choice for utility managers in small communities and those with limited resources.
 It provides asset management solutions that are low cost, easy to implement, and unique to their needs.

 Asset managers are leveraging GIS technology to keep their assets operational and services flowing.
-From tracking repair history to prioritize where assets need replacement (both complete assets and spare parts) to tracking vehicle fleet using their GPS locations.
+From tracking repair history to prioritizing where assets need replacement (both complete assets and spare parts) to tracking vehicle fleet using their GPS locations.
 A win-win situation both in terms of keeping their customers happy and saving their companies money.